-Spotting on the foliage of cole crops might just be white leaf spot fungus, Pseudocercosporella capsellae, also known as brassica white leaf spot.
+Spotting on the foliage of cole crops might just be white leaf spot fungus, Pseudocercosporella capsellae or Mycosphaerella capsellae, also known as brassica white leaf spot.
 What is white leaf spot?
 Read on to learn how to identify brassica white leaf spot and white leaf spot control methods.

 What is White Leaf Spot?

-Pseudocercosporella capsellae is a fungus that causes circular, light tan to yellow leaf spotting.
+The fungus causes circular, light tan to yellow leaf spotting.
 The lesions are about ½ inch (1 cm.) across, sometimes accompanied by dark streaking and splotching.

 Brassica white leaf spot is a fairly uncommon and generally benign disease of cole crops.
 It often coincides with heavy winter rains.
 When conditions are favorable, a characteristic fuzzy white growth of spores can be observed on the leaf spots.